flowagility/streaming/README.md

 }
 ```

-### 4. When first playset is disqualificationualificationified by the Judge
+### 4. When first playset is disqualified by the Judge
 ```json
 {
   "event_name": "RSCE Pawer 26-27-28 Agosto / 2-3-4 Septiembre",